timohausmann/quadtree-js/README.md

 quadtree-js
 ===========

-This is an Javascript Quadtree implementation of the Java Methods descriped in this tutorial: http://gamedev.tutsplus.com/tutorials/implementation/quick-tip-use-quadtrees-to-detect-likely-collisions-in-2d-space/
+This is a Javascript Quadtree implementation of the Java Methods descriped in this tutorial: http://gamedev.tutsplus.com/tutorials/implementation/quick-tip-use-quadtrees-to-detect-likely-collisions-in-2d-space/